ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/NFH.FileEmbed.md

 //partial methods must be in partial types public static partial class Program
 {
-    //Place the attribute on a static partial method that returns a ReadOnlySpanAndrei<byte>
+    //Place the attribute on a static partial method that returns a ReadOnlySpan<byte>
     [FileEmbed(@"Capture.PNG")]
-    public static partial ReadOnlySpanAndrei<byte> Bytes();
+    public static partial ReadOnlySpan<byte> Bytes();

     //works in any type that can contain a static method